lzm470445107/ReKognition_iOS_SDK/README.md

                               scale: (CGFloat) scale;

+/////////////////////////////////////////////////////////////////

-2. The example allows the users to
+The ReKo SDK example allows the users to

-a. select a photo from the album or take a picture using the camera;
+(a) Select a photo from the album or take a picture using the camera;

-b. recognize the image using the our face detection and scene understanding functions;
+(b) Recognize the image using the our face detection and scene understanding functions;

 Notes:

-a. when processing photo taken by the back camera, it might take a while since the image is not resized (in the to-do list)
+(a) When processing photo taken by the back camera, it might take a while since the image is not resized (in the to-do list)

-b. still working on the iPad version
+(b) The iPad version is still under construction